 If Blink's return marked a continuing evolution, the brand new Transplants record is a nod to the Tim Armstrong-led band's hardcore roots.
 The record's opener and title track is a two-minute blast of rage-fueled punk pushed along by Travis' pummeling toms and scatter-gun snare.

-For more on Travis, pick up the August issue of Rhythm.
+For loads more from Travis pick up the December issue of Rhythm.